felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Is churn permanent, or can users be reactivated?
 - Who actually generates revenue, and how concentrated is that value?
 - Do users generate enough lifetime value to justify their acquisition cost?
+- How fragile is revenue if the top revenue-contributing users churn (revenue concentration risk)?

 <br>